 The keynote presentation was given by Alex Debrie and was as funny as it was educational.
 Alex broke down the major components of generative AI and explained how all the pieces fit together.
 He literally and figuratively set the stage for the rest of the day.

 Instead of summarizing the remainder of the sessions of the day, I’ll drop the link to the session list, which recaps them better than I ever could.
-I will also leave you with a promise that all the sessions were recorded and will come online in the next couple of weeks.
+Even better, we recorded every session—and they're now all available over on our YouTube channel.

 When sessions weren’t….in session… there was plenty to see, do, and talk to around the conference.
 First of all, there was a QR code scavenger hunt for attendees to chase down.
 We’d go around looking for codes on the walls, floor, and ceiling trying to get on top of the “who found the most” leaderboard.